oracle-quickstart/oci-weblogic-server/README2.md

 The zip files are generated in the `builds/binaries` directory.

-Follow [these steps](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/create-stack-local.htm) to create a ORM stack with a released zip file, or a zip file generated manually.
+Follow [these steps](https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Tasks/create-stack-local.htm) to create a ORM stack, using either a zip file from one of the [releases](https://github.com/oracle-quickstart/weblogic-server-for-oci/releases), or a zip file generated manually with the `build_mp_bundles.sh` script.

 ### Deploy the stack